 As the #1 (Top 3 Accommodations in North America in 2013), Chicago Getaway Hostel will never fail to impress you.
-It’s a best value for your shoe-string budget while meeting fellow travellers and experiencing real Chicago through the eyes of the locals–without having to spend much.
+It’s the best value for your shoe-string budget while meeting fellow travelers and experiencing real Chicago through the eyes of the locals–without having to spend much.

-The hostel has a nice interior–free from the usual, messy and ugly painted walls in many hostels I have stayed before.
-Their lounge is spacious and has a huge sofa that made me feel welcome in an open, roomy area where tired travellers feel relief as soon as they rest.
+The hostel has a nice interior–free from the usual, messy, and ugly painted walls in many hostels I have stayed before.
+Their lounge is spacious and has a huge sofa that made me feel welcome in an open, roomy area where tired travelers feel relief as soon as they rest.

-The entertainment / media center is equipped with a huge TV, DVD player and comfy couches.
-Most of the time, it’s showing sports channel.
-But, feel free to change channel when nobody is really concentrating watching it.
+The entertainment media center is equipped with a huge TV, DVD player and comfy couches.
+Most of the time, it’s showing a sports channel.
+But, feel free to change the channel when nobody is really concentrating on watching it.

 They also have a reading room where you can pick guide books and maps and brochures about Chicago.

 The performance area is, perhaps, the most unique quarter this hostel has.
-The grand piano is waiting for some random musician to hit the keys and the guitar is resting to be played.
-Small, round tables for two are arranged like you are in a cafe or in blues bar, a must-see place to experience that’s distinct to Chicago.
+The grand piano is waiting for some random musician to hit the keys.
+Small, round tables for two are arranged like you are in a cafe or in a blues bar, a must-see place to experience that’s distinct to Chicago.
 If you don’t play any musical instruments, grab a board game and start playing with other backpackers.

 Cook your own food and buy some cheap wine nearby and enjoy dinner al fresco at their patio!

 Though the bed creates a squeaky kind of sound, the room was clean.
-Bathrooms are maintained and cleaned throughout the day.
+Bathrooms are clean throughout the day.
 They’ve got a locker enough to keep your medium-sized backpack.
-Sheets and towels are spotless clean.
+Sheets and towels are spotlessly clean.
 If you forgot to buy a padlock for your locker, you don’t need to worry and go to the nearest hardware or shop–you can buy it from them.
-Doors and rooms are secured with electronic locks.
+Doors have secured electronic locks.
 Your key card records your entries and exits to your room and the hostel.
 In some rooms, wifi isn’t possible.
 The hostel has desktop computers and you can even print for free!

 Members of the staff are the gems of this hostel.
-Friendly, accommodating and willing to lend a hand and ear, they’ll make sure your stay is as memorable as your trip in Chicago.
+Friendly, accommodating, and willing to lend a hand and ear, they’ll make sure your stay is as memorable as your trip to Chicago.
 If you are confused or can’t find something in their Touch Screen Information Kiosk, ask them.
-Even the cleaners and janitors smile at you when you meet them at the hallways.
+Even the cleaners and janitors smile at you when you meet them in the hallways.

 The location is awesome.
 It’s 10 minutes or less walk from the nearest subway, Fullerton stop, on the Red and Brown Lines.
-It’s in a quite neigborhood but sandwiched by three major streets (Lincoln Street, N Clark St and Halstead–all walking steps away from the hostel!) lined up with pubs, theaters, various restaurants, museums, grocery stores, markets, parks and some historical buildings.
+It’s in a quiet neighborhood but sandwiched by three major streets (Lincoln Street, N Clark St, and Halstead–all walking steps away from the hostel!) lined up with pubs, theaters, various restaurants, museums, grocery stores, markets, parks, and some historical buildings.
 Therefore, you are staying in the BEST neighborhood in the city!
 Not far away is the Lincoln Zoo where you can get in for free!
-And in summer, if you want to chill and beat the heat wave, there’s a beach nearby!
-In the morning, you can run part of the 18-mile running / walking path along Michigan Lake!
-Few bus stops away (one train stop north of Fullerton) is the Boystown (Belmont stop) where everything LGBT is happening.
+And in summer, if you want to chill and beat the heatwave, there’s a beach nearby!
+In the morning, you can run part of the 18-mile running walking path along Michigan Lake!
+A few bus stops away (one train stop north of Fullerton) is the Boystown (Belmont stop) where everything LGBT is happening.

 I’d highly recommend this hostel to every wanderer who just doesn’t need a place to stay temporarily in Chicago but also to experience extreme Chicago hospitality.